 Receive treatment for any injuries you may have received.
 Although you may not feel any symptoms at the scene, it’s still important to go to the doctor anyway.
 Some medical conditions may not appear immediately following the accident, but a doctor will know how to diagnose and treat these injuries.

-Talk to a Qualified Car Accident Lawyer
+Talk to a Qualified Orlando Car Accident Lawyer

 Note, as well, that if you talk to the insurance company, you have the right to refuse to have your conversation recorded.
 We recommend doing so because anything said may only hurt you down the line.